Can-ZHOU/Social-Graph-Project/README.md

 - Using D3.js and C3.js [A JavaScript library dependent on D3]

 ### Showcase
-- A websit for live demo.
+- A website for live demo.
 - Click here for **[Live Demo](https://can-zhou.github.io/CS3012/index.html)**

 ## Run the code